Oliver-desu/CSC207-Final-Project-HR-System/phase2/README.txt

 About

-We include the link to our uml and flow chart here, use a Google account to log in and view: gui chart: https://drive.google.com/file/d/1OMYzXn9bgOBj3qtc7cwVGy_bkqMWp9wM/view?usp=sharing class chart: https://drive.google.com/file/d/1olBhbXteK5Ii97GUlC200ge9a3coki8F/view?usp=sharing
+We include the link to our uml and flow chart here, please use a Google account to log in and view: gui chart: https://drive.google.com/file/d/1OMYzXn9bgOBj3qtc7cwVGy_bkqMWp9wM/view?usp=sharing class chart: https://drive.google.com/file/d/1olBhbXteK5Ii97GUlC200ge9a3coki8F/view?usp=sharing